-The previous post discussed the meaning of sat, chit, and ananda—i.e. consciousness, the search for meaning, and the search for happiness.
+The previous post discussed the meaning of sat, chit, and ananda—i.e. consciousness or relation to things, the search for meaning, and the search for happiness.
 The search for meaning creates a personality—i.e. how others know you.
 The search or happiness creates an individuality—i.e. what kinds of pleasures one enjoys.
-The individuality and personality create many conflicts, because what you enjoy may not be meaningful, and what is meaningful may not be enjoyable.
-We all know that we need both meaning and happiness, and doing one or the other would not suffice.
-The conflict between meaning and happiness is resolved by a third category—consciousness—which, as we have seen before, exists as choice.
-The resolution is that sometimes we prefer meaning over happiness, and at other times we prioritize happiness over meaning.
-This post discusses the implications of these categories and how a three-fold distinction within transcendence not only creates different tiers within a spiritual reality, but is also the basis of the three modes of material nature.
+The relationship to the world also creates our identity in the form of roles such as parent, child, employee, citizen, etc. These three types of identities create many conflicts, because what you enjoy may not be meaningful, and what is meaningful may not be enjoyable.
+Similarly, what your role demands may not be meaningful or enjoyable, but what is enjoyable and meaningful may be contrary to our duties.
+We all know that we need both meaning and happiness, and we want to do it consistent with our duties.
+The conflict between these forms of identity is resolved by choice.
+The resolution is that sometimes we prioritize meaning over happiness and duty, at other times we prioritize happiness over meaning and duty, and sometimes duty over meaning and happiness.
+This post discusses the implications of these categories, the nature of conflict between them, and how they are resolved.

 Table of Contents